-Wear reflective vests and gloves at all times.
+Wear reflective vests at all times.
+Gloves are recommended but not required.

 When directing traffic, position yourself to limit your exposure and in a way that makes you as visible as possible.

 Use clear and easily understood signals with the drivers.